DeveloperLx/Android-Development-Tutorials-translation/Android Fragments Tutorial An Introduction.md

         <code>
             replace()
         </code>
-        to the back stack so that when the user hits the device's back button it undoes the transaction.
+        to the back stack so that when the user hits the device’s back button it undoes the transaction.
 In this case, hitting the back button sends the user back to the full list.
     </p>